What is The Difference Between PR and Citizenship in Australia?

 3. Medical Benefits

-Talking about the medical benefits of Australian permanent resident vs citizen.
-Australian citizens are entitled to full Medicare coverage.
+Talking about the medical benefits of Australian permanent residents vs citizens, Australian citizens are entitled to full Medicare coverage.
 This means that they can access all the medical services and treatments covered by Medicare without paying any out-of-pocket expenses.
 Citizens can also get free treatment in public hospitals and receive subsidized prescription medications under the Pharmaceutical Benefits Scheme (PBS).

 However, Permanent residents are entitled to some Medicare benefits.
 They are not eligible for the same level of coverage as citizens.
 PR holders are entitled to free treatment in public hospitals, but they may have to pay for some medical services and treatments out-of-pocket.
 Additionally, PR holders are not eligible for PBS until they have been living in Australia for at least two years.